 Plagiarism checks in doctoral education

-The use of text matching software can in addition to support detecting plagiarism also show different weaknesses in the text like not correctly handling paraphrasing and reference management.
+The use of text matching software can, in addition to being a tool to detect plagiarism, also show weaknesses in the text such as not correctly handling paraphrasing and reference management.

 Text matching systems Ouriginal (formerly Urkund) and iThenticate

-Unlike Ouriginal, iThenticate does not save what users upload to their database. iThenticate’s database is also much bigger than Ouriginal’s database regarding scholarly articles.
+Unlike Ouriginal, iThenticate does not save what users upload to the database. iThenticate’s database is also much more extensive than Ouriginal’s database regarding scholarly articles and therefore better suited for plagiarism checking of the thesis than Ouriginal.

 Interpreting an iThenticate report

-Text matching can mean lack of good research practice or an attempt to cheating.
-Text matching can also be a sign of lack of quality or might be acceptable, see below.
+Text matches can be acceptable (see below), but it might also reflect a lack of good research practice or an attempt to cheat.
+Text matches can also indicate lack of quality.

 To reflect about with when interpreting the report: